JoshPaulie/nexar/docs/player-api.md

 # Player API

 The `Player` class provides high-level access to player data with automatic caching and data aggregation.
+Player objects now use **eager loading** for Riot account data, meaning the account information is fetched immediately when the player is created.

 ## Basic Usage